47degrees/github4s/docs/src/main/tut/pull_request.md

   case Right(r) => println(r.result)
 }
 ```
- On the other hand we, can pass a `issue` id (in `NewPullRequestIssue` object) instead of title and body to get this parameter of the issue
+ On the other hand, we can pass a `issue` id (in `NewPullRequestIssue` object) instead of title and body to get this parameter of the issue

  NOTE: This option delete the issue